Boosting Open Set Recognition Performance through Modulated Representation Learning: Background on Losses

 \subsection{Supervised Contrastive Loss}

 For a given batch $\mathcal{B}$, the SupCon training utilizes a multi-viewed batch by taking two augmented samples of the same original sample.
-The multi-viewed batch $\mathcal{B}'= \{(\tilde{x_i}, \tilde{y}_i)\}_{i=1}^{2B}$, where $\tilde{x}_{2k}$ and $\tilde{x}_{2k-1}$ are two random augmentations of $x_k~~(k = 1,...,B)$, and $\tilde{y}_{2k-1} = \tilde{y}_{2k} = y_{k}$.
+The multi-viewed batch $\mathcal{B}'= \{(\tilde{x_i}, \tilde{y}_i)\}_{i=1}^{2B}$, where $\tilde{x}_{2k}$ and $\tilde{x}_{2k-1}$ are two random augmentations of $x_k~~(1 \le k \le B)$, and $\tilde{y}_{2k-1} = \tilde{y}_{2k} = y_{k}$.
 Below we refer to $i$ as the anchor index from $I = \{1,...,2B\}$.
 The SupCon loss (\citet{khosla2020supervised}) is defined by:

-Here, $\text{sim}(l_i,l_j)$ is the cosine similarity between $l_i$ and $l_j$. $P(i)=\{p \ne i: \tilde{y}_{i} = \tilde{y}_{p}\}$ is the set of indices of all samples having the same label as $\tilde{y}_{i}$ in $\mathcal{B}'$ distinct from $i$.
+Here, $\text{sim}(l_i,l_j)$ is the cosine similarity between $l_i$ and $l_j$. $P(i)=\{p \ne i: \tilde{y}_{i} = \tilde{y}_{p}\}$ is the set of indices in $\mathcal{B}'$ having the same label as $\tilde{y}_{i}$ and distinct from $i$.
 Contrastive loss, by construction, gains its strength by pushing away the representations of the negative samples (samples of other classes) and by producing compact clusters of representations for the (positive) samples of the same class.